-Cameras, film, film, cameras!
+Cameras, films, junkshops, more film, more cameras!

-The rambling here is a combination of outdated, long in-progress/unfinished/contradictory, redundant, and sometimes abandoned (hmmm, like most of the film I use!!).
-Some things need to be fixed here, like the Cyrillic characters broken in code-checking, so ignore anything that doesn't make sense - as in life.
+This rambling manifesto is a combination of outdated, long in-progress/unfinished/contradictory, redundant, and sometimes abandoned thoughts and statements (hmmm, matching most of the film I use!!).

-Go straight here to see some photos [good, bad, weird, experimental] - and much better organized.
+So instead maybe go straight here to see some photos [good, bad, weird, experimental] - and much better organized.

 I have managed to keep a more or less up to date update on the list of cameras (not lenses or other etc.) I've got (see lower down this page, that oughta move to a whole new page just about cameras at some point I guess).